lgc13/LucasCosta_portfolio/c++/README.md

 I used a single function to create the playing board whenever it was necessary.
 By passing in an array with the current values of each index, I could print out a centered board with "walls" such as ---+---+--- and |.
 I iterated through the board length with a for loop, using setw to adjust the width location of every input value, even if that were a blank character.

 <!-- Code snippet -->
-You can see this in this code snippet:
+You can see that in this code snippet:

 ```c++